-Northern White Cedar is our wood species of choice for some very good reasons.
+Northern White Cedar is our lumber mill’s wood species of choice for some very good reasons.
 White Cedar has a unique cellular structure, which makes it very resistant to insects, rot, decay and shrinkage.
 Its light, consistent coloring holds finishes well.
 And much like cork, it will not absorb moisture.
-Cedar is a soft wood, and when combined with our end matching, is easy to work with.
+Cedar is a soft wood, and when combined with our end matching, is easy to work with for custom log cabin siding or any other home project.
 These characteristics make white cedar the most durable available in the market place.
 Learn more about the benefits of Northern White Cedar.

 Heartwood Mills specializes in Northern White Cedar but we also mill a full range of White Pine, Southern Yellow Pine, Spruce, Fir, and Maple products.

 A White Cedar log or timber-crafted home is much less difficult to preserve than wood sided homes that use Pine or Red Cedar products.
 White Cedar does not have knots that will bleed or decay like Pine products.
 The only protection you will need is a stain to keep our Cedar products from turning a grey color from ultraviolet light.

 There are many good stain choices that can be used, though they will need to be renewed periodically depending on how much sunlight the walls are exposed to.
 A quick check is to spray water on the surface and look for discoloring.
 If the water beads, the finish is still providing protection.